cloudant/sabisu/README.md

  * Add custom attributes to your sensu events and make them searchable, indexed, and give them statistical context
  * Easy "drill down" by clicking on any client, check, status or even custom attributes to see more events like them
  * Silence with expiration timeout, unsilence on resolve, or never expire
- * Create views of your sensu environment and save, bookmark, and share them with your colleagues.
+ * Create views of your sensu environment and save, bookmark, and share them with your colleagues

 Demo
 ====